-LAWRENCE. for Captain James Lawrence.
-Commander of the Chesapeake, who was mortally wounded in an engagement between that vessel and the British vessel, Shannon, during the war of 1812.
+Lawrence - for Captain James Lawrence, Commander of the Chesapeake, who was mortally wounded in an engagement between that vessel and the British vessel, Shannon, during the War of 1812.

-McDonough, for Thomas McDonough, a Commodore of the United States Navy, who commanded the fleet on Lake Champlain in a successful engagement with a British fleet, near Plattsburg, 1814.
+McDonough - for Thomas McDonough, a Commodore of the United States Navy, who commanded the fleet on Lake Champlain in a successful engagement with the British fleet, near Plattsburg, 1814.

-PERRY, for Oliver Hazard Perry, a Commodore of the United States Navy, who won distinction as Commander of the fleet in the battle of Lake Erie, in 1813.
+Perry - for Oliver Hazard Perry, a Commodore of the United States Navy, who won distinction as Commander of the fleet in the battle of Lake Erie, in 1813.

-Twenty-one counties were named for statesmen and politicians, not citizens of Illinois, some of whom had distinguished themselves in military as well as civil life:
+Twenty-one counties were named for statesman and politicians, not citizens of Illinois, some of whom had distinguished themselves in military as well as civil life.

-CALHOUN, for John C. Calhoun, a lawyer and statesman, Representative in Congress and United States Senator from South Carolina, Secretary of War under Monroe, Vice President of the United States. and Secretary of State under Tyler, and was recognized as the "Father of Nullification."
+Calhoun - for John C. Calhoun, a lawyer and statesman, Representative in Congress and United States Senator from South Carolina, Secretary of War under Monroe, Vice-President of the United States, and Secretary of State under Tyler, and was recognized as the "Father of Nullification."

-CARROLL, for Charles Carroll of Carrollton, a statesman of the Revolutionary period, signer of the Declaration of Independence, and United States Senator from Maryland.
+Carroll - for Charles Carroll of Carrollton, a statesman of the Revolutionary period, signer of the Declaration of Independence, and United States Senator from Maryland.

-CASS, for Lewis Cass, a soldier as well as statesman, Territorial Governor of Michigan, Minister to France, United States Senator from Michigan.
-Secretary of War under Jackson, Secretary of State under Buchanan, and at one time a prominent candidate for the Presidency.
+Cass - for Lewis Cass, a soldier as well as statesman, Territorial Governor of Michigan, Minister to France, United States Senator from Michigan, Secretary of War under Jackson, Secretary of State under Buchanan, and at one time a prominent candidate for the Presidency.

-CLAY, for Henry Clay. a statesman and political orator, Representative in Congress and United States Senator from Kentucky, three times Speaker of the United States House of Representatives. famous as the author of the political measures known as the "Missouri Compromise," and a prominent candidate for the Presidency.
+Clay - for Henry Clay, a statesman and political orator, Representative in Congress and United States Senator from Kentucky, three times Speaker of the United States House of Representatives, famous as the author of the political measures known as the "Missouri Compromise," and a prominent candidate for the Presidency.

-CLINTON, for DeWitt Clinton, a distinguished lawyer, financier and statesman.
-Mayor of the city and Governor of the State of New York, United States Senator, and chief promoter of the Erie Canal.
-CRAWFORD, for William II.
-Crawford of Georgia.
-United States Senator,
+Clinton - for DeWitt Clinton, a distinguished lawyer, financier and statesman, Mayor of the city and Governor of the State of New York, United States Senator and chief promoter of the Erie Canal.

-Minister to France.
-Secretary of War, Secretary of the Treasury, and a prominent candidate for the Presidency in 1824.
-DEW1TT, for DeWitt Clinton.
-(See Clinton county).
+Crawford - for William H. Crawford of Georgia, United States Senator, Minister of France, Secretary of War, Secretary of the Treasury, and a prominent candidate for the Presidency in 1824.

+DeWitt - for DeWitt Clinton.
+(See Clinton County.)

-FRANKLIN, for Benjamin Franklin, philosopher, statesman, diplomatist. author, printer. a member of the Continental Congress, Ambassador to France, and (before the Revolution) Deputy Postmaster General of the British Colonies in America.
+Franklin - for Benjamin Franklin, philosopher, statesman, diplomatist, author, printer, a member of the Continental Congress, Ambassador to France, and (before the Revolution) Deputy Postmaster General of the British Colonies in America.

-GALLATIN, for Albert Gallatin, a statesman and financier, Representative in Congress from Pennsylvania.
-Secretary of the Treasury of the United States, and Minister to France and England.
+Gallatin - for Albert Gallatin, a statesman and financier, Representative in Congress from Pennsylvania, Secretary of the Treasury of the United States, and Minister to France and England.

-GRUNDY, for Felix Grundy. a lawyer and politician.
-United States Senator from Tennessee, and Attorney General of the United States.
+Grundy - for Felix Grundy, a lawyer and politician, United States Senator from Tennessee, and Attorney General of the United States.

-HAMILTON, for Alexander Hamilton, a soldier, statesman, author and finan-cier, aid on the staff of Washington during the Revolution, a member of the Continental Congress, first Secretary of the Treasury (1789-1795) and Com-mander in Chief of the United States Army in 1799.
-HANCOCK, for John Hancock, a prominent figure of the Revolutionary period, a Major General of Militia.
-President of the Continental Congress, first signer of the Declaration, and first Governor of the State of Massachusetts.
+Hamilton - for Alexander Hamilton, a soldier, statesman, author and financier, aid on the staff of Washington during the Revolution, a member of the Continental Congress, first Secretary of the Treasury (1789-1795), and Commander-in-Chief of the United States Army in 1799.

+Hancock - for John Hancock, a prominent figure of the Revolutionary period, a Major General of militia, President of the Continental Congress, first signer of the Declaration, and first Governor of the State of Massachusetts.

-HENRY, for Patrick Henry, a lawyer, orator and statesman of the Revolutionary period, a member of the Continental Congress, and Governor of Virginia.
+Henry - for Patrick Henry, a lawyer, orator and statesman of the Revolutionary period, a member of the Continental Congress, and Governor of Virginia.

-KENDALL, for Amos Kendall, a successful politician and journalist, Postmaster General under Jackson, and as partner of S. F. B. Morse. the inventor of the electric telegraph, he contributed largely to the commercial success of that invention.
+Kendall - for Amos Kendall, a successful politician and journalist, Postmaster General under Jackson, and as partner of S.F.B.
+Morse, the inventor of the electric telegraph, he contributed largely to the commercial success of that invention.

-LEE, for Richard Henry Lee, an orator and statesman of the Revolutionary period, a member of the Continental Congress, a Bepresentative in Congress and United States Senator from Virginia.
+Lee - for Richard Henry Lee, an orator and statesman of the Revolutionary period, a member of the Continental Congress, a Representative in Congress and United States Senator from Virginia.